arpit0600/urlShortner/README.md

 # urlShortner
-Repo for a Url Shortner service ame with Express.js backend using mongoDb as DB
+Repo for a Url Shortner service ame with Express.js backend using mongoDB as DB

 Software Installation: